analytech-solutions/CBinding.jl/README.md

 ## Using global variable and function bindings

-Bindings to global variables also behave as if they are pointers, and must be dereferenced to be read or written, but any fields and elements can be followed through with pointers.
+Bindings to global variables also behave as if they are pointers, and must be dereferenced to be read or written.
+Fields and elements can be followed through the same as with pointers.
-Bindings to functions are direct, but getting the pointer to a bound function can be done with the `func[]` syntax.
+Bindings to functions can be called directly, and getting the pointer to a one can be done with the "dereferencing" (`func[]`) syntax in case a bound function must be used as a callback function.

 ```jl
 julia> c"func"(Cint(1), Cint(2));  # call the C function directly